-WHISTLER, BRITISH COLUMBIA--(Marketwire - Aug.
-14, 2012) - The Parliamentary Secretary of National Revenue, Cathy McLeod, accompanied by John Weston, Member of Parliament for West Vancouver - Sunshine Coast - Sea to Sky Country, today met with members of the local business community to discuss a number of initiatives the Canada Revenue Agency (CRA) has introduced to reduce the burden placed on small businesses.
+SUDBURY, ONTARIO--(Marketwire - Aug.
+30, 2012) - The Honourable Gail Shea, Minister of National Revenue, today met with members of the local Sudbury business community to discuss a number of initiatives the Canada Revenue Agency (CRA) has introduced to reduce the burden placed on small businesses.

-Parliamentary Secretary McLeod explained that making information clear and accessible online is a promising step towards empowering and supporting small business by cutting government red tape.
+Minister Shea explained that making information clear and accessible online is a promising step towards empowering and supporting small businesses by cutting government red tape.
 In order to keep businesses informed on tax matters, a number of new features have been added to the CRA Web site:

 - The CRA has developed a number of videos to deliver information to businesses.
 These videos cover topics such as payroll, employer provided gifts and awards and parking, record-keeping, reporting business income and expenses, how to start a new business, and changes to the Canada Pension Plan.
 The videos, accompanied by relevant links and written transcripts, are available at www.cra.gc.ca/videogallery.

-- To serve Canadian business owners better, the CRA recently created a one-stop shop Web page where business can find information and services options that may apply to their situation, visit it at www.cra.gc.ca/businessonline.
+- To serve Canadian business owners better, the CRA recently created a one-stop shop Web page where businesses can find information and service options that may apply to their situation, visit it at www.cra.gc.ca/businessonline.

 - The new My Business Account Enquiries Service allows businesses, or their representative, to ask the CRA tax-related questions specific to their account.
 Businesses then receive their answer online, in writing, in the Message Centre.